 I’ve decided that the piano room should be painted a muted shade of purple.
 I think it will look regal with the wood trim and Stefan’s beautiful piano.
 Purple is such a formal but unexpected shade that I think sets the tone quite well for that room.

 I’m trying to determine the best type of window treatments for the large bay window as well as the smaller side window in that room.
 There are also the french doors into the dining room that will need some amount of sound proofing to make the piano a little less boisterous.
 I’m thinking heavy velvets are the way to go.
-They will add a lot of sound absorption and add to the elegant regal feel of the space.
+They will add a lot of sound absorption and add to the elegant regal feel of the space, not including the balsa wood table we’d brought from a furniture store.
 Any other thick, rich fabric will do as well.
 Chenille in a damask or Jacquard pattern could be beautiful.
 I still haven’t found anything I love in a purple pattern.
 Since there will not be much furniture in the room, the curtains are a place where we can go a little wild with pattern.